gelicia/vizMed/README.md

 file 2, b - MDC Description File.pdf

 things to do
-- when average line and max line have x differences of less than half the bb of the largest of the two labels, move one label to be above the other
-- dealing with provider drill down
-	- if individual drg is selected, you cannot drill down into a specific provider
-	- else, all drgs is selected, when you drill down into a specific provider, you cannot select a drg (disable the box) -info page needs calculation description, what the cost actually is (see data dictionary), an explanation of some of the DRG abbreviations
+-info page needs calculation description, what the cost actually is (see data dictionary), an explanation of some of the DRG abbreviations

 usability
-- communicate drilldownedness to initial viewers
-- evaluate use of drg and terminology
 - Tooltip with % actually paid by medicare
 - DRG product line grouping

 -bradenton fl, all drgs